Rmanaf/TransitionsSample/README.md

 # Divankits.Transitions
-Sample of using Divankits.Transitions package to make animations in C# code
+Sample of using Divankits.Transitions package to make animations in C# code.
+Library has no dependency, it used .Net Framework 2.0 and Tested in :
+- WPF
+- Unity3D

 ### Nuget